Nikhil-Jaiz/Nikhil-Jaiz/README.md

  -   Pronouns:  He/Him.♀
  -  Passionate Software Engineer with expertise in Problem Solving and Algorithmic Thinking.
  - 🔭 Currently working on MERN Development React JS .
- -   Looking for opportunities where i can utilise my current skills.
+ -   Looking for opportunities where I can utilise my current skills.
  - 📫 How to reach me **nikhiljaiswal20@gmail.com**
  <hr>